RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 yarn hardhat compute-contract-addresses
 ```

-It will compute the addresses of the contract to be deployed via the request deployer.
+It will compute the addresses of the contracts to be deployed via the request deployer.

 #### Deploy the contracts